 Walking inside this building is like walking into an old European train station.
 The architecture is beautiful and a sight to behold.

 It’s amazing that they still use the building to this day as a post office.
 This is the perfect place to send a postcard home.
 You can visit here from 07:30 to 17:00 from Monday to Saturday.

 8. Bui Vien/ Phạm Ngũ Lão street (Backpackers street)

-❥Also read: 6 things to do in Da Nang, Vietnam
+❥Also read: 5 Beautiful Things to do in Mui Ne, Vietnam

 9. Independence Palace

-There are so many museums in the city that you can go to, but the Independence Palace was the best for us.
+There are so many museums in the city that you can visit, but the Independence Palace was the best for us.
 Other museums you can visit include Cu Chi Tunnels, Ho Chi Minh City Museum, and the Fine Arts Museum.
-Vietnam is full of history and Ho Chi Minh City is the place to go to learn about their incredible history.
+Vietnam is full of history and Ho Chi Minh City is the place to go to learn about its incredible history.